 Taking two capsules of epazote in the morning and opening two capsules in a hot cup of water taken as a tea in the evening will gradually shrink uterine fibroids within 3-4 months on average.
 The muscle tone and menstrual cycle will also be restored to normal.

 What are fibroids?

-Fibroids are muscular tumors that grow in the wall of the uterus (womb).
+Fibroids are muscular tumours that grow in the wall of the uterus (womb).
 Another medical term for fibroids is "leiomyoma" (leye-oh-meye-OH-muh) or just "myoma".
 Fibroids are almost always benign (not cancerous).
-Fibroids can grow as a single tumor, or there can be many of them in the uterus.
+Fibroids can grow as a single tumour, or there can be many of them in the uterus.
 They can be as small as an apple seed or as big as a grapefruit.
-In unusual cases they can become very large.
+In unusual cases, they can become very large.

 Why should women know about fibroids?